Mitsubishi Heavy Industries: Aerospace

 MHI has aerospace facilities in Nagoya, Aichi, Komaki, Aichi and Mississauga, Canada.

-In the 1950s the company began to re-enter the aerospace industry in earnest.
+In the 1950s, the company began to re-enter the aerospace industry in earnest.
 Along with other major Japanese companies it was involved in design and production of the NAMC YS-11, the first Japanese airliner to enter production after World War II.
-In 1956 work started on the design of the Mitsubishi MU-2, which became the company's first postwar aircraft design.
+In 1956, work started on the design of the Mitsubishi MU-2, which became the company's first postwar aircraft design.

 In the defense sector, MHI has produced jet fighters for the Japan Air Self-Defense Force and anti-submarine helicopters for the Japan Maritime Self-Defense Force, as well as aero-engines, missiles and torpedoes.
 It produced North American F-86 Sabre, Lockheed F-104 Starfighter and McDonnell Douglas F-4 Phantom II fighters.
 It manufactured 139 Mitsubishi F-15J fighter aircraft from 1981 and produced 200 Sikorsky S-70 family Mitsubishi H-60 helicopters from 1989, in both cases under license production.
 The company also plays an important role in the Japanese Ballistic Missile Defense System program.

-In the space systems sector, MHI is the producer of the H-IIA and H-IIB launch vehicles, Japan's main rockets, and provides launch services for national institutions and companies around the world.
+In the space systems sector, MHI is the producer of the former H-IIA and H-IIB; and current H3 launch vehicles, Japan's main rockets, and provides launch services for national institutions and companies around the world.
 The clients include JAXA, KARI, Mohammed bin Rashid Space Centre, and Inmarsat.
 The company is also involved in the International Space Station program as a cargo spaceship contractor.

 On 1 April 2008, MHI established Mitsubishi Aircraft Corporation as a subsidiary to develop and produce the MRJ or Mitsubishi Regional Jet, a 70 to 90 passenger regional airliner.
 MHI is the majority shareholder of the new company, with Toyota Motor Corporation owning 10%.